he PADI Freediver Course is the second level of the freediving course in the PADI Methodology.

 DAY 1 :

-- 8:30 am – 16:00 pm – Meeting point at SSS Phuket for a briefing and the theory session.Then head towards the pool for the practical session with your PADI Freediver monitor
+- 8:30 am – 16:00 pm – Meeting point at Kata Big Rock Swimming Pool.
+Theory and practical session with your Freediving instructor at the pool.

 DAY 2 : Kata Beach